-- 1. demonstrate an in depth understanding of the legal, professional and ethical implications of veterinary physiotherapy practice; - 2. demonstrate a systematic understanding of the importance of liaison with veterinarians, veterinary nurses and other paraprofessionals; - 3. demonstrate the ability to communicate at many different levels and change the type of terminology used to accommodate different audiences: - 4. demonstrate the ability to critically evaluate the scientific literature relating to their area of work, a comprehensive understanding of the research process and the implications for clinical practice; - 5. demonstrate the ability to apply clinical reasoning to issues through independent thought and informed judgement; - 6. demonstrate an in depth understanding of normaland problem behaviours of commonly treated domestic animals and a critical awareness of how animal behaviour is modified by pain: - 7. demonstrate the ability to undertake a physiotherapy assessment of both large and small animals and to establish treatment goals based on the critical evaluation of assessment findings.
+- LO1.
+Critically analyse the legal, professional and ethical implications of veterinary physiotherapy practice. - LO2.
+Systematically evaluate of the importance of liaison with veterinarians, veterinary nurses and other paraprofessionals. - LO3.
+Communicate successfully at many different levels, changing the terminology used to accommodate the audience. - LO4.
+Systematically apply principles of evidence-based practice to evaluate the scientific literature relating to and the implications for veterinary physiotherapy clinical practice. - LO5.
+Apply clinical reasoning to issues through independent thought and informed judgement. - LO6.
+Recognise normal and problem behaviours of commonly-treated domestic animals; describe how animal behaviour is modified by pain and implement safe and appropriate responses. - LO7.
+Perform physiotherapy assessments of both large and small animals, critically evaluate the findings and then establish appropriate treatment goals.